PLACES YOU WILL SEE

 Taking in the scenery around us is not just a case of enjoying its charm.
 Some imagination is required to go on a journey through time and understand that what we see now is the product of the passing of time, which has inexorably altered the elements around us, transforming our surroundings.
 One of the natural wonders in reach of anyone staying in Andorra is its wealth of lakes and ponds with glacial origins.
-Scattered over the country’s geography, there are over 100 lakes measuring over 1,000 m2 and some 200 ponds at around 500 m2.
+Scattered over the country’s geography, there are more than 80 lakes and pools of varying size.
 To discover them is to discover the immense beauty of our mountain scenery.

 Lake and pond walks

 The Llac d’Engolasters is undoubtedly the most accessible lake in Andorra.
 Located in Escaldes-Engordany, with a surface area of 7 hectares, it is the only great lake in Andorra at an altitude of less than 2,000m.
 (Swimming is strictly prohibited, as the lake is used for water storage and contains the sluice-gates for the FEDA hydroelectric plant).

 The Estanys del Juclà, is one of the must-visit routes to explore iconic natural spaces such as the Incles Valley—immortalised in the poem “Canigó” by Father Cinto Verdaguer - from which the ascent begins up to the first lake which holds the honour of being the biggest lake in the country (21 hectares).

 The Estanys de Tristaina make up one of the most emblematic lake sites in the country.
 From the Coma d’Arcalís, you can take in the untamed mountain surroundings.
 The walk around the first, middle and upper lakes—named after their positions—at an altitude of over 2,300 m, is one of the best-known and most accessible routes in Andorra.